fbi-cde/crime-data-frontend/CONTRIBUTING.md

 ### Device support
 - Browser support is all major browsers and Internet Explorer 10 and up.
 - Pages and views should work on different device screen-sizes, and should work as specified in design mockups.
-  - If making a feature work on mobile is time-consuming, and there isnt' an official design for the mobile view of the feature yet, the mobile view can be held off until a design becomes available.
+  - If making a feature work on mobile is time-consuming, and there isn't an official design for the mobile view of the feature yet, the mobile view can be held off until a design becomes available.
 - Support for browsers not running javascript should be attempted if it's easy, but not a major focus
   - Eventually the react code base will allow server-side, isomorphic rendering for both performance and support reasons.
 This means code should attempt to